 No wine is in her cup, but filth is there

 Unutterable, with plagues hid out of view.

-In the next set of lines, the speaker continues on to state that the prostitute’s heart is not pure, like the listeners is.
+In the next set of lines, the speaker continues on to state that the prostitute’s heart is not pure, like the listeners are.
 She does not want the things a normal person does, like love.
 Instead, she seeks out “blood.”
 Here, Rossetti’s speaker makes sure there is no doubt that her heart contains anything but a lust for more.
-She repeats the world “thro’” in line five in order to emphasize this point.
+She repeats the word “thro’” in line five to emphasize this point.
 There is nothing inside this woman worth seeking out.

 She looks for blood like a panther creeping out of its lair, looking for food.
 She is strong, conniving, and dangerous.
 The speaker then describes her “cup.”
-This is a reference to the woman’s soul, or inner moral being, and to the luxury Babylon the Great is meant to be surrounded by.
+This refers to the woman’s soul or inner moral being, and to the luxury Babylon the Great is meant to be surrounded by.
 This woman does not have “wine” in her “cup” though.
 There is only “filth.”
-If one were to go over to her side, they would soon find that money, jewels and sex do not bring any sort of happiness.
+If one were to go over to her side, one would soon find that money, jewels, and sex do not bring any happiness.

 What is inside this woman’s mind and heart is “Unutterable” to a good soul.
 No one should go near her who still holds God to be the most important thing in their heart.

 Gaze not upon her, for her dancing whirl

 Gaze not upon her, lest thou be as she